x

 I’ve received my proof.
 Are the colors accurate?

-If we provided an Epson “Hard” color proof, color will be matched on press relatively close to the Epson proof.
-Due to the differences in Epson inkjet versus actual offset technologies, there will be minor changes in appearances of color do to a variety of factors such as paper brightness.
+If we provide an Epson “Hard” color proof, the color will be matched on press relatively close to the Epson proof.
+Due to the differences in Epson inkjet versus actual offset technologies, there will be minor changes in the appearance of color due to a variety of factors, such as paper brightness.

 What kind of guarantee do you offer?